GrottoPress/kitty/README.md

   </div>
   ```

-  The `clickOutside` prop, if `true`, enables closing a menu by clicking anywhere outside the button and its target.
+  The `clickOutside` prop accepts the target HTML element, and enables closing that element by clicking anywhere outside it.

 ### Actions